pkm774/Blog_Mania/README.md

   * REST APIs: **GET**, **POST**, **PATCH**, **DELETE**
   * **PostgresSQL RDBMS**
   * **Login/LogOut & Register using bcrypt**
+  * **Local and Google strategy for Login and Sign Up**
-  * **Session and Cookie using Passport & Strategy**
+  * **Session and Cookie using Passport**

 ## Features

 This version of application will allow registered users to <b>create, view, edit and delete</b> blog posts.
 Posts will persist between sessions as Postgres is used as database.
 Non-Registered users will be able to see blogs only.
+User can register/login themselves using local strategy or google strategy.

 See images folder for more details.